Mark-A-Dean/Mark-A-Dean/portfolio/FileCatalog/pages/filedetails.file.setauditrank.md

 - was created within the last 5 years from the most recent inventory date: `5`,
 - there has been no recorded activity: `6`,
 - the file extension is `.sql`: `2`, and
-- there is no owner found in the VA security system: `2`.
+- there is no owner found in the security system: `2`.

 **AuditRank** = `5+6+2+2=15`